Categories: Uncategorized

 LOST MOUNTAIN

 This was an uncommonly used trail to a mountain few thought of going to.
-But in 2017, the trail was almost completely rebuilt – new parking, trailhead, first 2 kilometres and switchbacks were added to steep sections.
-Parking is ideal on a major highway open year around.
+But in 2017, the trail was almost completely rebuilt – new parking, trailhead, and in the first 2 kilometres, switchbacks were added to steep sections.
+Parking is ideal on a major highway open year-round.

-But it is a lot of vertical through woods.
+But it is a lot of vertical through the woods, which creates many blowdowns.
 Lasting views don’t appear until a ridge near the summit.
-There is much better effort vs reward value from many other hikes.
+This trip is often described as an “interminable death march” and “what a grunt”.
+There is a much better effort-to-reward value on many other hikes.
 Good for fitness.

 Rating: ♦♦◊◊◊